 The drive to Carnarvon was about 4 hours, and when we arrived at our campsite we went straight to the famous Cactus Garden.
 We found this place on Instagram, but still kind of a hidden gem as we were the only ones here.
 In fact, it’s just a garden in front of someone’s home and they have a donation box where you can leave some dollars in.
 Funny right!?

 Another amazing thing to do in Carnarvon is the lovely Fruit Loop Drive which is a loop where you drive past many fruit plantations and where you can stop to buy some fresh products from local farmers.
 We stopped at Bumbak’s Mango farm where we had a yummy mango ice-cream.
-Worth a visit when you’re in Carnarvon!
+It is worth a visit when you’re in Carnarvon!

 Last but not least, there’s also the Carnarvon Space & Technology Museum to visit, which is highly recommended if you have some extra time.
 Lots of interesting and interactive areas like the Apollo simulation and FREE coffee facilities.
-We spent a few hours here the morning before we left for our next stop to Quobba Station
+We spent a few hours here the morning before we left for our next stop at Quobba Station.

 Day 8: Quobba Station